 The best barbecue is the one you grill yourself.
-You may think this would be difficult in the city, what with limited yard and garden space, but in actual fact there are plenty of spots around Tokyo in which to get your grill on.
+You may think this would be difficult in the city, what with a limited yard and garden space, but in actual fact, there are plenty of spots around Tokyo in which to get your grill on.

 This barbecue area in Ariake is perfect for those of you who have absolutely no equipment of your own, including food.
-You can simply turn up at Sona Area Tokyo BBQ Garden empty handed, and for a fee you can rent equipment – including tarps for sitting on and under, – and buy the food to cook.
-Length of stay is restricted to three hours.
+You can simply turn up at Sona Area Tokyo BBQ Garden empty-handed, and for a fee, you can rent equipment – including tarps for sitting on and under, – and buy the food to cook.
+The length of stay is restricted to three hours.

 If you like camping in the great outdoors as you barbecue your dinner, but have neither the time, opportunity or even desire to actually get to the great outdoors, then this urban outdoor park may be your kind of thing.
-Perfect for families, this ‘glamping’ experience includes high end BBQ facilities as well as an events and workshop area.
+Perfect for families, this ‘glamping’ experience includes high-end BBQ facilities as well as events and workshop area.

 As well as a barbecue spot with cleaning facilities, there are plenty of activities to keep you busy at Tatsuminomori Seaside Park.
-Whether is is pétanque, mini golf or tennis, you can be sure to find something to work off all that barbecued food.
-There is also a pet run, but unfortunately pets are not allowed in the BBQ area.
+Whether pétanque, mini-golf, or tennis, you can be sure to find something to work off all that barbecued food.
+There is also a pet run, but unfortunately, pets are not allowed in the BBQ area.

 Like at Tatsuminomori Seaside Park, you will need to bring your own equipment and food to Yumenoshima Park.
 However, should you do so you will find that the park itself lives up to its name, Island of Dreams.
 It is a pretty little man-made park that includes a tropical greenhouse dome featuring various plant life from the Ogasawara Islands as well as a waterfall.